Adult Programs: North Pathway

 Inner Tracking is a dynamic philosophy built on connecting people and communities through cultural preservation and regeneration.
 Our philosophy is symbolized by an Old Growth White Pine Tree with 5 needles in a bundle:

 - Connection to place

 - Connection to self

-Through research and collaboration participants are guided into a living connection with their own ancestry.
+CONNECTION TO ANCESTRY: Through research and collaboration participants are guided into a living connection with their own ancestry.
 It is important for each of us to know who we are and where we came from.
 It has been said that modern culture perceives wisdom to be in the future and traditional cultures perceive wisdom to be in the past.
 The universal reverence that Indigenous people have for elders as the holders and protectors of knowledge is a form of cultural conservation.
-Though the link may have been severed for most Americans, it is still quite possible to learn of our own Indigenous Ancestry.
+Though the link may have been severed for most of us, it is still quite possible to learn of our own Indigenous Ancestry.

 Inner Tracking is a difficult Pathway.
 We will offer 3 progressive courses going deeper and more comprehensively into the content.
-Each course will be a greater time commitment.
+Each course will be a progressively greater time commitment.
 Additionally, as with all of the Pathway courses, students are encouraged to return.

 This is intensive group work on grief, trauma, joy, love and connection.
 Please consider this before committing.
 We encourage you to call anytime to discuss your needs with us to see if we agree that the course is right for you.

 Barry Moses was raised between worlds, in the cities of Spokane and Seattle, Washington, as well as the Spokane Indian Reservation.
 He is an educator with a keen interest in spirituality, indigenous cultures, dream work, and personal insight.